Autódromo de Tarumã, Porte Allegre, 14 Nov 1971

 - Brabham BT36 (Bob Wollek): New to Rondel Racing for Bob Wollek to race in F2 in 1971.
 To John Kendall for Formula Atlantic in 1972, but leased to Richard Scott for the opening race of the F2 season, as his BT38 had not been delivered.
 Raced by Kendall until July 1972.
 Sold to José Araujo for British Formula Atlantic in 1973, but said to have been crashed at Snetterton.
 Ken Thorogood of Universal Racing Services (Wymondham, Norfolk) reportedly acquired the car in 1973, and although a lot of iits was sold off, the chassis remained stored with him until it was sold to Peter Denty (Thetford, Norfolk) in 2008.
 Restored by Denty between 2008 and 2010.
 To Klaus Bergs in 2010.

-- Lotus 69 [71/69.1.F2] (Ronni Rossi): New for Tetsu Ikuzawa in F2 in 1971.
+- Lotus 69 [71/69.1.F2] (Ronni Rossi): New for Tetsu Ikuzawa in F2 in 1971, and prepared by his mechanic Yoshiatsu Itoh.
 Hired from Ikuzawa by Ronni Rossi for the Torneio Brasiliero at the end of the year.
-Via MRE to Johnny Blades in 1972, then sold to Walter Kinnear (Gilford, County Down, Northern Ireland) for Irish libre racing in 1973, when it was fitted with a Cosworth FVC engine.
-Then fitted with a Cosworth BDA for Kinnear to drive in Formula Atlantic in 1974, 1975 and 1976.
+Sold via MRE to Johnny Blades in 1972, although Blades did not race it, then sold to Walter Kinnear (Gilford, County Down, Northern Ireland) for Irish libre racing in 1973, when it was fitted with a Cosworth FVC engine.
+Then fitted with a Cosworth BDA for Kinnear to drive in Irish Formula Atlantic in 1974, 1975 and 1976.
 It then went to Barclay Bingham for Irish hillclimbs, and then to Robin Dunbar, who did not use it.
 It was then sold to Bill Patterson (Belfast) in 1984 and restored for historic racing with the HSCC.
 Raced by Mike Pendlebury (Higham, Suffolk) in HSCC events from 1986 onwards.
 It later went to Freddy Kumschick (Schötz, Switzerland) who raced it in European Historic Formula 2 in 2000 and 2001, and then via Hall & Fowler to Irvine Laidlaw by 2003.
 Laidlaw sold it to Mark Davenport some time after 2006, and he raced it in the HSCC Derek Bell Trophy at Croft in 2011.
-It was next seen when acquired by Jean-Marc Bussolini, and on display at Retromobile in 2017.
+It was next seen when acquired from Hall & Hall by French historic driver Jean-Marc Bussolini and entered in Historic F2 in 2013.